rehierl/node-tree-outliner/3-1-extensions/readme.md

-This content is dedicated to the definition of extensions to the default definitions (e.g. rank values).
+This content extends the base design: rank values, etc.